Meet The Committee

 As Cork is such a large branch, we have a large committee to match.
 All of the committee members are volunteer mums who have found help from Cuidiú in the past and are doing their bit to give something back.
 We also have a huge team of additional helpers all working hard behind the scenes to deliver many events across the county.

-Committee meetings are held on the 2nd Monday of each month at 8.00pm, usually alternating between the City and East Cork.
+Committee meetings are held during the second week each month alternating between mornings/evenings depending on the host, usually also alternating between the City and East Cork.

 Committee Member Bios